Looking for the Renter’s Guide for renting furnished or unfurnished? Check out our article here.

 Furnishing a rental property is a considerable expense.
 Should you spend the money or let your tenants furnish your unit?
 Here are a few things to consider when deciding whether you should rent out your unit furnished or unfurnished.

 - You can demand higher rent.
 A well-furnished property rents for 25 to 75% more than an unfurnished property.
 The difference between an average furnished and unfurnished unit is around $400 – that’s an extra $4,800 a year!
 However, the higher the rent, the less likely the tenant is to stay long term.
 See the latest average rental rates, furnished and unfurnished, by city/neighbourhood in Vancouver here.

 - Rent it out quicker.
 It may be rented more quickly as tenants can save on costs and time associated with furnishing.
 First-time renters will find furnished options less daunting when all they need is to bring their personal belongings.

-- If you furnish and style the apartment in a tasteful manner, it will hopefully demand respect and better treatment from your tenants.
+- Demand more respect.
+If you furnish and style the apartment in a tasteful manner, it will demand respect and better treatment from your tenants.

-- When the tenancy ends, you will have the option to use the contents yourself or use in your other rental properties.
+- Inventory of furnishings.
+When the tenancy ends, you will have the option to use the furnishings yourself or use in your other rental properties.

-- You can deduct a percentage of the cost of goods for tax purposes.
+- Tax deductions.
+You can deduct a percentage of the cost of goods for tax purposes.
 For other tax deductions available for BC Landlords, check out our article here.

-- Tenant may stay longer as they’ve furnished the place to suit their needs and the space.
-Furnished properties are typically rented as a temporary measure i.e. a travelling professional or student, between houses, waiting for furniture to arrive from long-haul move etc. but empty ones, allow tenants to make the space their own.
+- Longer tenancy.
+Tenants may stay longer as they’ve furnished the place to suit their needs and space.
+Furnished properties are typically rented as a temporary measure i.e. a travelling professional or student, between houses, waiting for furniture to arrive from long-haul move etc. However, unfurnished units allow tenants to make the space their own.

 - No need for furniture insurance.
 You are not responsible for insuring their furniture or any other items they bring to the property.

 - Avoid wear and tear concerns.
 You don’t need to worry about wear and tear on your belongings.

-- Carrying costs can be transferred to tenant whereas when the unit is furnished, the expectation is that the higher rent includes all utilities, cable/internet etc.
+- No carrying costs.
+Carrying costs can be transferred to the tenant whereas when the unit is furnished, the expectation is that the higher rent includes all utilities, cable/internet etc.

 - Longer leases, less tenant turnover.
 One year leases are most common for unfurnished properties whereas you’d likely be negotiating shorter terms for furnished apartments.

-- Unfurnished properties require less management than furnished ones since typically they experience more frequent tenant turnover.
+- Less management involved.
+Unfurnished properties require less management than furnished ones since typically they experience more frequent tenant turnover.

 Typically, smaller properties, near the downtown core and amenities, attract younger, more mobile tenants who are more likely to enjoy the convenience of a furnished apartment.
 They are also easier to furnish inexpensively.